The Québec maritime Blog

 Finally, let’s not forget a relatively unknown culinary delicacy, razor clams, which are so named because they resemble a closed straight razor.
 If you’re lucky enough to spot them on a menu or in a fish market, don’t miss the opportunity to taste them.
 They are delicious sautéed—once you’ve tried them, you’ll want more!

-Inspiring chefs and food artisans: Where to savour local flavours of the sea
+Inspiring chefs and food artisans: Where to savour local sea flavours

 Here are a few places to visit where you can try innovative and tasty seafood dishes and/or find exceptional takeout items to enjoy during a delicious picnic or as appetizers or meals.